manelto/tecladoQTPySinOLED/README.md

 # tecladoQTPySinOLED
+Another macrokeyboard  with circuitpython.
-another macrokeyboard  with circuitpython the 3D filas are in https://www.prusaprinters.org/prints/136136-another-macrokey-this-time-whitout-oled
+The 3D files are in https://www.prusaprinters.org/prints/136136-another-macrokey-this-time-whitout-oled